 Head back to the Rue de la Régence and turn right.
 On your right side, you'll see another park (Square du Petit Sablon) and on your left is the Church of Our Blessed Lady of the Sablon.

 Now walk on until the Royal Museum of Fine Arts, still on the Rue de la Régence.
 Don't walk past the museum; instead take the little alley on your left, the Sculpture Garden.
 Few tourists come here, but it is a nice little greenish oasis of peace in the center of the city.
 It leads through another quiet street, the Rue de Ruysbroeck, to the Boulevard de l'Empereur, on which you should turn right to the Mont des Arts.

 Climb the stairs for a beautiful panoramic view over the Brussel city center.
 Walk further up along the art-nouveau style Museum of Musical instruments towards the neoclassical Place Royale, dominated by the Church of Saint Jacques-sur-Coudenberg.
-The other buildings here are the Magritte Museum, the BELvue Museum and the main building of the Royal Museums of Fine Arts in Belgium.
 In the middle of the square stands Godfrey of Bouillon, the leader of the first crusade in 1096.

 Turn left on Rue Royale and you'll reach the Park Royale and the Royal Palace.
 This is the King's administrative residence and main workplace.
 The palace is open to public in Summer after the National Holiday of July 21 until September.

 The King and his family actually reside in their other 'modest' palace in Laken, where they also have their own private greenhouses.